La Chinita International Airport

 La Chinita International Airport is an international airport serving Maracaibo, the capital of Zulia State, Venezuela.
 It is located southwest of Maracaibo proper in the municipality of San Francisco.
 La Chinita is Venezuela's second most important airport in terms of passenger and aircraft movements, after Simón Bolívar International Airport near Caracas.

 History

 This airport construction was accelerated due to the accident of Viasa Flight 742 on 16 March 1969, resulting in the death of 155 people and the closure of Grano de Oro Airport, which is located too close to the city centre and surrounded by neighborhoods.

-The airport opened on 16 November 1969, during the administration of President Rafael Caldera, to open a gateway to the western part of the country and to alleviate congestion from Simón Bolívar International Airport, which manages about half of the international flights in Venezuela.
+Physical Characteristics

+Location: Located in the municipality of San Francisco, Zulia State, approximately 72 meters (235 feet) above sea level.

+Property Size: The entire airport complex spans a massive 1,335 hectares.

+Runways: Main Runway (03L/21R): 3000 meters long, 45 meters wide.
+It features a 450(kg/cm^2) threshold strength and is built with over 400 tons of asphalt concrete.

+Secondary Runway (03R/21L): 2500 meters long, 30 meters wide, often acting as a taxiway but utilized as a runway if the primary strip is closed.